North Carolina Hardship Licenses and Limited Driving Privileges: How to Get on the Road Again After a DWI

 Will I need an Ignition Interlock System?

-An ignition interlock system may be a prerequisite to receiving any limited driving privilege in NC.
-An ignition interlock prevents a vehicle from starting if it detects a number of different substances in the person’s breath.
-If you blew a .15 or higher, the court will require you to install an interlock system.
-An interlock system is expensive, but you must have it installed during the period that your driver’s license is revoked, and perhaps longer.
+An ignition interlock system may be a prerequisite to receiving any limited driving privileges in NC.
+An ignition interlock prevents a vehicle from starting if it detects any number of different substances on a person’s breath.
+If you blew a .15 or higher on your breathalyzer test, the court will require you to install an interlock system.
+An interlock system is expensive, but you must have it installed if the court orders it and you want to legally drive in North Carolina.

-Who is Eligible for a Limited Driving Privilege in NC?
+Am I Eligible for Limited Driving Privileges in North Carolina?

-If you didn’t have a driver’s license when you were charged, you will not be eligible for a “hardship license.”
-Also, if you received a Level One, Level Two, or Level A1 (aggravated) conviction, you will not be eligible for a limited driving privilege.
+If you didn’t have a driver’s license when you were charged, you will not be eligible for an “NC hardship license.”
+Also, if you received a Level One, Level Two, or Level A1 (aggravated) conviction, you will not be eligible for limited driving privileges.

-What Do I Need to Petition for a Limited Driving Privilege?
+How Do I Petition for Limited Driving Privileges?

 • A Treatment Recommendation Letter from a Counselor